Michael (archangel): Christianity

 According to Roman legends, Archangel Michael appeared with a sword over the mausoleum of Hadrian while a devastating plague persisted in Rome, in apparent answer to the prayers of Pope Gregory I the Great (c.
 590–604) that the plague should cease.
 After the plague ended, in honor of the occasion, the pope called the mausoleum "Castel Sant'Angelo" (Castle of the Holy Angel), the name by which it is still known.

 According to Norman legend, Michael is said to have appeared to St Aubert, Bishop of Avranches, in 708, giving instruction to build a church on the rocky islet now known as Mont Saint-Michel.
-In 960 the Duke of Normandy commissioned a Benedictine abbey on the mount, and it remains a major pilgrimage site.
+In 960 the Duke of Normandy commissioned a Benedictine abbey on the mount; it remains a major pilgrimage site.

 A Portuguese Carmelite nun, Antónia d'Astónaco, reported an apparition and private revelation of the Archangel Michael who had told to this devoted Servant of God, in 1751, that he would like to be honored, and God glorified, by the praying of nine special invocations.
-These nine invocations correspond to invocations to the nine choirs of angels and origins the famous Chaplet of Saint Michael.
+These invocations correspond to invocations to the nine choirs of angels and origins the famous Chaplet of Saint Michael.
 This private revelation and prayers were approved by Pope Pius IX in 1851.

 From 1961 to 1965, four young schoolgirls had reported several apparitions of the Archangel Michael in the small village of Garabandal, Spain.
 At Garabandal, the apparitions of the Archangel Michael were mainly reported as announcing the arrivals of the Virgin Mary.
 The Catholic Church has neither approved nor condemned the Garabandal apparitions.